 The Great Refrigerant Leak Conundrum: AI & IOT

 We began to focus solely on refrigerant leak tracking in 2014.
 The Internet of Things (IoT) was an existing trend that was supposed to help track refrigerant leaks and wind down 50 years of uncontrolled leaks.
 There were 15 BILLION IoT devices in 2015 and today there’s nearly 27 billion devices.
-Leak rates still continue to average 25%, though.
-More connectivity has not yielded better results.
+Leak rates still continue to average 25%, though, which doesn’t help with environmental sustainability and corporate sustainability initiatives.
+We’re not decreasing our environmental footprint, and more connectivity has not yielded better results.
 Why?

 Chapter 1 – “If you learn from defeat, then you haven’t really lost”